monlevey/group_project1/README.md

 ## USER Story

-I WANT TO be able to acces an app that will generate different conversational points.
+I WANT TO be able to access an app that will generate different conversational points.
 SO I CAN reduce my chances of having awkward silences in the conversation with my date.

 ### Acceptance Criteria